Value and rating of Daum lamps

 Recognizing the signature on a Daum product

 Not all lamps produced by the Daum glassworks are signed.
-What's more, as several artists have worked and sometimes collaborated for the factory, the lamp may be signed with another name even though it was produced by the Daum glassworks.
+What's more, as several artists have worked and sometimes collaborated for the factory, the vase (or lamp) may be signed with another name even though it was produced by the Daum glassworks.
 That's why it's important to have your pieces appraised.

 Example of a Daum signature